marrink-lab/bentopy/README.md

 # _hose_&mdash;solvate molecular systems

-> **WARNING:** This software is in active development and cannot be considered
+> **NOTE:** This software is under development, but has been used successfully
-> to be reliable or finished.
-Do not use it expecting usable results.
+> and appears to be reliable in the hands of users.
+Please take care and check
+> for issues in the final output.

 Solvate systems for molecular dynamics simulations very quickly, including ion placement and charge neutralization.